Evan5403/Inventory-Management-System_1/README.md

 Application Server: XAMPP, LAMP, MAMP

 # Installation
 1. Clone or download files.
-Add them to your Root folder if you are using XAMMP the location is "C:\xampp\htdocs\InventorySystem".
+Add them to your Root folder if you are using XAMMP the location is "C:\xampp\htdocs\Inventory-Management-System_1".
 2. Open PhpMyAdmin from your local Application Server.
 3. Create new database and name it as "inventory2"
 4. Import stock.sql to your stock database.